 Step 4 - Business as Usual

 Everything else should pretty much work as expected.
-The only major changes you might notice are the lack of:
+The only significant changes you might notice are the lack of

 Scaffold is a great way to get started.
-It will help you create the necessary models and controllers as well as te serializers you'll be using in replacement of views.
+It will help you create the necessary models and controllers as well as the serializers you'll be using in replacement of views.

 # rails g scaffold [model] [controller] fname:string lname:string email:string

 They're pretty much the same.